 - A client was developing a digital cytology instrument for cancer screening

-- Their piezo motor based prototypes had been unable to focus at the resolution required and was pushing the client beyond their cost and timeline targets
+- Their prototypes, based on proprietary ultrasonic standing wave piezoelectric motors, had been unable to focus at the resolution required and were pushing the client beyond their cost and timeline targets

 - We collaborated to create an XY stage and a Z stage that met performance requirements at one third the cost and got the client back on track with their timeline and budget